kataw/kataw/test/__snapshot__/ecma262/statements/try/invalid-cases.md

 ✖ Declaration or statement expected - start: 345, end: 347
 ✖ Declaration or statement expected - start: 347, end: 348
 ✖ Declaration or statement expected - start: 348, end: 350
-✖ Object property expected - start: 366, end: 368
-✖ ',' expected - start: 366, end: 368
+✖ Object literal keys that are strings or numbers must be a method or have a colon - start: 366, end: 368 ✖ ',' expected - start: 366, end: 368
 ✖ Declaration or statement expected - start: 383, end: 385
 ✖ Declaration or statement expected - start: 385, end: 386
-✖ Object property expected - start: 401, end: 403
-✖ ',' expected - start: 401, end: 403
+✖ Object literal keys that are strings or numbers must be a method or have a colon - start: 401, end: 403 ✖ ',' expected - start: 401, end: 403
 ✖ Declaration or statement expected - start: 417, end: 419
 ✖ Declaration or statement expected - start: 419, end: 420